Hamsa057/bvrith-de-c1-team07-skyops-airline-delay-command-center/docs/synthetic_data_assumptions.md

 # Synthetic Data Assumptions

 **Week:** 2
-**Purpose:** Document how educational data is created.
+**Purpose:** Document the assumptions used to create synthetic airline operations data for the SkyOps Airline Delay Command Center project.

 ---

 ## 1. Synthetic Data Boundary

-This project uses synthetic educational data only.
-It must not be presented as real company, customer, citizen, player, patient, government, or platform data.
+This project uses **synthetic airline operations data only**.
+It is created for educational purposes and does not contain any real airline, passenger, airport, or customer information.

 ---